SarahAvery/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+"This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills."

+## Current State

+A Single Page App (SPA) built with HTML, CSS, JS, jQuery and AJAX only.

+This app currently does not have a database - any mock tweets will be lost once the server has stopped running.
+This implementation is to be included at a later date.

 ## Getting Started